Service Desk

 Finding & Filtering Tickets

-Because tickets are work items, you can find and report on support work anywhere in DevStride — filter by requester, company, or channel, and save the views you return to.
+Because tickets are work items, you can find and report on support work anywhere in DevStride — filter by requester, company, channel, customer importance, or SLA state, add triage columns, and save the views you return to.

 One of the quiet benefits of tickets being ordinary work items is that you don't need a separate reporting tool for support.
 Every place you already filter, sort, save views, and report on items understands tickets too.